komiamiko/ai-game-archive/2021-07A/backend/interface.md

 Unit IDs are globally unique and never reused within a match.
 ID 0 indicates no unit or information not available.
+IDs are pseudorandomly generated, and always fit in an unsigned 63-bit integer, which means they also fit in a signed 64-bit integer.
+Please do not use IDs to gain information on opponent production.

 ## End of match